Any candidate with a PhD is encouraged to apply, if you love:

 o Chemogenetic tools for manipulating protein interaction and liquid-liquid phase separation.

 o A genetically encoded photosensitizer for activating caspase and apoptosis signaling and ablating single cells in live animals; singlet oxygen-mediated proximity labeling technologies for identifying weak and transient PPIs by mass spectrometry.

 5) We apply the novel technologies to understand exciting biology.

 o We have shared these tools by depositing them to not-for-profit organizations, e.g. Addgene, Bloomington Stock Center.

 Together let’s explore fascinating biology and discover life-saving therapeutics while having fun in the biological adventures!

 Tagged as: Life Sciences

-A postdoc position is available beginning July 2021 in the laboratory of cancer genetics at University of Virginia, Department of...Apply
+A post-doctoral position is available in the laboratory of Dr. Ronen Marmorstein at the Perelman School of Medicine at the...Apply